Purgatory

 Early in the 16th century, pope Leo X offered indulgences to those giving alms towards rebuilding St. Peter's Basilica.
 He made it clear to state that the church was not selling indulgences as a fundraiser.
 They claimed this almsgiving was part of their works of satisfaction.
 In other words, nobody was to give alms for any reason apart from a broken and contrite heart because their sin.
 So, even though it's related to their penance, they still receive special indulgences for doing so.

 Recognizing this, Rome's "official" stance is that nobody can pay to have their loved ones relieved of purgatory.
-Growing up, I personally knew those who did exactly that.
+Growing up, I personally knew those who did exactly that - they paid the church for purgatorial relief of their loved ones.
 So Rome can make any statement they want, or call it whatever they want, but money was being exchanged for this purpose not that long ago.

 Invincible ignorance can also earn one indulgences.
 Invincible ignorance is a type of ignorance that cannot be overcome which in turn provides an excuse.